 Opt for an eco-friendly laundry detergent

 Conventional laundry detergents are often an environmental nightmare.
 They’re loaded with icky chemicals (terrible for your skin – sensitive or not!) and come packed in plastic-heavy bottles that are hard to recycle.
 It doesn’t have to be that way: the Hexawash is a zero-waste laundry detergent alternative that uses natural magnesium, not chemicals, to keep your clothes clean and fresh.
-This pouch from organic cotton is allergen-free and a brilliant non-toxic alternative to traditional laundry detergents.
+This pouch made from organic cotton is allergen-free and a brilliant non-toxic alternative to traditional laundry detergents.
 It even removes the need for a rinsing cycle – saving you electricity and water in the long run.
+Curious as to how it works?
+Read our organic laundry detergent FAQs.

 Air-dry your laundry